3MFConsortium/spec_slice/3MF Slice Extension.md

 There are additions to the 3MF core specification in the Slice Extension.
 Each will be detailed by where it fits into the existing core 3MF constructs.

+Figures 1-3 and 1-4 together comprise an example of the slice extension in use.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>